Jump to Directions

 Learn how to make the best homemade whipped body butter with peppermint essential oil in this easy to follow step by step DIY beauty tutorial.

-If you prefer not to DIY, you can buy a really great body butter from Pronounce Skincare.
-She uses cocoa butter instead of shea butter and it both feels and smells amazing!
+If you prefer not to DIY, you can buy a really great body balm from Suki Skincare.
+It’s my favorite deep moisturizer to buy.